schroeder-g/schroeder-g/README.md

 </a>

 Thanks for checking out my profile.
-If you want to know more about my Stay hacking!
+If you want to know more about my latest projects, check out [my portfolio](http://alex-g.com) (some exciting stuff under construction right now).
+Stay hacking!

 ⭐️ From [schroeder-g](https://github.com/schroeder-g)